balderdashy/sails-docs/Getting-Started.md

 # Creating a Model
-Creating a model is just as easy too.
+Creating a model is very easy with the command line tool.
+You can even define attributes and their type by adding arguments at the end of the command.
+To generate a User model with a name, age, and email enter the following.

 ```
-sails generate model User
+sails generate model User name:string age:int email:string
 ```

 # Automatic JSON API: Better Than Saffolding

-HTML scaffolds just don't make sense for modern web apps.
+Sails API scaffolding is nothing like Rails scaffolding.
+HTML scaffolds just don't make sense for modern web apps!
 Instead, Sails automatically builds a RESTful JSON API for your models.
 Best of all, it supports HTTP _and_ WebSockets!
+By default for every controller you create, you get the basic CRUD operations created automatically.

 # Security
 _TODO_